pschaus/book_lepl1402/source/part1.rst

     System.out.println("Price is " + weapon.getPrice());

-Our class "MightySword" has not defined a method "getPrice" so why can we call :code:`weapon.getPrice()`?
+Our class :code:`MightySword` has not defined a method :code:`getPrice` so why can we call :code:`weapon.getPrice()`?
 This is another rule in Java:

 **Rule 2: The subclass inherits the methods of its superclass.
 Methods defined in a class X can be also used on objects of a subclass of X.**